esp-rs/std-training/book/src/03_2_cargo_generate.md

 - Can you think of a way to prevent what you're now seeing? (click for hint:[^hint])

 ## Troubleshooting
-- `⛔ Git Error: authentication required`: your git configuration is probably set to override `https` github URLs to `ssh`.
-Check your global `~/.git/config` for `insteadOf` sections and disable them.
-- `Error: Failed to generate bindings`: add `default = ["native"]` to `Cargo.toml`
-- if you're using the deprecated `pio` build system, an [initial git commit of your project](https://github.com/espressif/esp-idf/issues/3920) will be required for a successful build.
 - if `cargo run` is stuck on `Connecting...`, you might have another monitor process still running (e.g. from the initial `hardware-check` test).
 Try finding and terminating it.
 If this doesn't help, disconnect and reconnect the board's USB cable.
+- `⛔ Git Error: authentication required`: your git configuration is probably set to override `https` github URLs to `ssh`.
+Check your global `~/.git/config` for `insteadOf` sections and disable them.

 [^hint]: yield control back to the underlying operating system by `sleep`ing in a loop instead of busy waiting. (use `use std::thread::sleep`)